SkylineCommunications/dataminer-docs/connector-help/connector_help/Bryant_eyePower_MDU.md

 ## Installation and configuration

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION**: